 - The Cribbar (only for the pros!)

 Due to its windy climate, Newquay benefits from continuous big waves from the Atlantic Ocean.
 There are a number of surf schools for those looking to learn or improve their skills.
+It’s undoubtedly one of the best towns in Cornwall to visit.

 17. Soak in the thermal waters at Bath